ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 <a href="Combined_Rate_Hist.png" target="_blank">View Image in New Tab</a>

 # Outliers
-Histograms can be useful for spotting outliers in a dataset
-* The Indigenouos Police Killing rate hisogram for the US shows an outlier
-    * Vermont has a rate many times higher than the nearest value
+Histograms can be useful for spotting outliers in a dataset.
+The Indigenouos Police Killing rate hisogram for the US shows an outlier.
+Vermont has a rate many times higher than the nearest value

 <div style="overflow: hidden;